jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d792537ea3eaf302bf2d359
+id: 5d792537533b1c7843bfd029
-title: Part 91
+title: Part 92
 challengeType: 0
-dashedName: part-91
+dashedName: part-92
 ---

 # --description--

-Now set `value` to `element.value.replace(/\s/g, "")`.
-This removes all whitespace from `element` so that we can ignore it.
+The `includes` method works on a string and checks if the argument is its substring.

+Add an empty if statement to `update` which executes if `element.id` is **not** a substring of `value`.

 # --hints--